Romte1/library/README.md

 # Functionalities

-- You can add or remove a Book from the Library, visual changes will be done automatically after the action.
+- You can add or remove a book from the library, visual update reflecting changes will be done automatically after the action.
-- Can check/uncheck the read status and also select the status when adding the book.
+- Can check/uncheck the read status and also select the status prior to adding the book to the page.